NoorUlAinShaikh/notyoutube/README.md

 ```
 This was supposed to be a pure React application, just a frontend.
 But to bypass CORS problem for querying the instant search endpoint, I had to put in place a server.
-Thus utlized the opportunity to mask the API key within the server.
+Thus utilized the opportunity to mask the API key within the server.

 I wanted to see how far I could go without a state management library and have kept it that way by
 implementing a way around the usual routing architecture.